Composition closed premodel structures and the Kreweras lattice: Introduction

 \subsection{Acknowledgements}

+The authors thank the anonymous referees for helpful comments and suggestions.
 The first author would like to thank the Max Planck Institute for Mathematics for its hospitality, and was partially supported by the European Research Council (ERC) under Horizon Europe (grant No. 101042990).
 The second author thanks Coil Technologies for their generous donation to fund his tuition, which enabled him to conduct this research.
 The third author's work was supported by the National Science Foundation under Grant No.~DMS-2204365.